Optimal Headcount and Labor Standards NEW

 Then, fill in the following:

-- Rounding Method* You have three options: Up, Nearest, and Down.
+• Rounding Method* You have four options: Up, Nearest, Down, and No rounding.
 This indicates whether, whenever the outcome of the headcount calculation results in a decimal value, headcounts should be rounded up, down, or to the nearest integer value.
 Decimal values ending with .5 will always be rounded up when Nearest is selected.

 Then, add a labor rule.
 The labor rule includes the specific productivity calculation details you want to apply to your selected group.
 Click on the Add labor rule + button, you will then see the following.
 Select the labor rule type(s) that is applicable for you within your organization.